cpp-lln-lab/datalad_crash_course/README.md

 ## Install a BIDS dataset

-Choose a dataset you want to install.
+Choose a BIDS dataset you want to install.

 ### From GIN